-Pressure in the temples can be a symptom of a headache or migraine episode.
+Pressure in the temples can be a sign of a headache or migraine.
 It can also result from stress, blocked sinuses, or tension extending from elsewhere in the body.
+Anyone with severe or persistent pain or pressure should seek medical advice.

 If a person experiences persistent pressure in the temples, this may indicate an underlying health issue.